redwoodjs/redwood/docs/docs/graphql.md

 Enabling introspection in production may pose a security risk, as it allows users to access information about your schema, queries, and mutations.
 Use this option with caution and make sure to secure your GraphQL API properly.

+The may be cases where one wants to allow introspection, but not GraphiQL.

+Or, you may want to enable GraphiQL, but not allow introspection; for example, to try out known queries, but not to share the entire set of possible operations and types.

 :::

 ### GraphQL Armor Configuration